JoshuaJakowlew/aart/README.md

 ![Image](aart/test.jpg)
 ![Image](aart/ascii-art.png)

 It's simple but beautiful.
 You can convert even videofiles.
+[This is](https://youtu.be/HAmjZi_CUzo) sample video converted with custom palette (not the best one).

-Here is the command line syntax:
+Here is command-line syntax
 ```
 aart charmap colormap mode input output
 ```